dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_3.md

   - create transitions which "guess" the values of the variables.
 For each variable create two transitions (one positive, one negative) which put tokens in the corresponding places for each monomials using the variable.

 Finally, we need to define the reachability objective.
-If we just put the contraints that the output place is zero then have a trivial solution corresponding to the initial state.
+If we just put the constraints that the output place is zero then have a trivial solution corresponding to the initial state.
 Therefore, we create one more "active place" (initially empty) and modify every transition to put a token in that place.
 The final reachability objective is that all places must be empty except for the "active place" which has at least one token.